nowsecure/auto-azure-extension/overview.md

 Following are parameters needed for the job:
 - token: mandatory parameter for API token. visit https://docs.nowsecure.com/auto/integration-services/jenkins-integration to generate token.
 Also, we recommend using job variable and using that in your build instead of hard coding token in your build script.
 - file: mandatory parameter to specify mobile binary.
+- group: parameter parameter for group-id.
 - url: optional parameter for nowsecure auto API URL with default value of https://lab-api.nowsecure.com
-- group: optional parameter for group-id.
 - waitMinutes: optional parameter to specify maximum wait in minutes until security test is completed.
 The default value is 0 minutes that won't wait for completion of the job on NowSecure server.
-- showStatusMessages: Specify flag to show status messages from automation testing
+- showStatusMessages: Optional flag to show status messages from automation testing.
-- score: Break build if analysis results find security score lower than given parameter.
+- score: Optional numeric value to break the build if security score from analysis is lower than the score value.

 ### Access token
 Generate token as described on https://docs.nowsecure.com/auto/integration-services/jenkins-integration.

 ### Installation

-Find it in Azure Devops Marketplace [https://marketplace.visualstudio.com/azuredevops] using "NowSecure Security Test Extension"
+Find it in [Azure Devops Marketplace](https://marketplace.visualstudio.com/azuredevops) using "NowSecure Security Test Extension"
 ![](images/marketplace.png)

 Then install it as follows: